plaid/idv-quickstart/readme.md

 ## Demo video

-For a video tour and walkthrough of this sample app, check out [Plaid Identity Verification: Demo Video](https://www.youtube.com/watch?v=5EZwC5w6KCw&t=1388s).
+For a video tour and walkthrough of this sample app, check out the [Plaid Identity Verification: Demo Video](https://www.youtube.com/watch?v=5EZwC5w6KCw).

 # Installation